Tax Software for Expatriates

 Charlotte, NC 28201-1300

-If you are going to mail your tax return by an IRS-approved private delivery service (FedEx, DHL and UPS), then you should use the IRS' street address:
+If you are going to mail your tax return by an IRS-approved private delivery service (FedEx, DHL, or UPS), use one of the following IRS street address:

 3651 South Interregional Highway 35

 Kansas City - Internal Revenue Submission Processing Center